manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - _More than 14 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
 Focus in recent years on _engineering leadership_ and _driving organizational growth_.

-- Recently established the Data org within Platform engineering department.
+- Established the Data org within Platform engineering department.
 Grew a team of 6 to an org of ~20 engineers across 3 teams.
 Defined charter for each team.
 Identified, mentored and promoted senior engineers to lead roles for each team.

 - Experienced in hiring and mentoring engineers, _identifying and developing leaders_.
 Trained in management methodologies from UC Berkeley Center for Executive Education. _Fueled rapid growth of multiple teams_ by formulating strategies and processes around hiring.
 As part of _department leadership_ instituted frameworks and best practices to maintain high bar and streamline growth.
 Developed successful cross-departmental collaborations to _scale multiple software teams_ across engineering department.